If you’ve never been on the Amazon river, surrounded by lush vegetation on all sides, this is your trip.

 HOW MUCH IS IT?

-The course cost is $2,750 and covers everything you need after you get off the plane.
+The course cost is ~ $2,800 (fine tuning details now) and covers everything you need after you get off the plane.
 All you’ll need to do is get flights to and from Iquitos, Peru.
 You may want some extra money for purchasing local crafts at the markets and with the Yagua village nearby.
 It’s useful to have small dollar amounts when you’re there too because rarely do they have change.
-To sign up go to the EcoTeach Group Page for this trip.

 IS IT WHEEL-CHAIR ACCESSIBLE?